-- 5.6.1 The Council does not apply any bonuses to its Chief Executive or Chief Officers. - 5.6.2 Other than the Chief Executive, the Council does not apply any performance related pay to its Chief Officers. - 5.6.3 The Council does pay all reasonable travel and subsistence expenses on production of receipts and in accordance with JNC conditions and other local conditions. - 5.6.4.
-The cost of membership of one professional body is met by the Council. - 5.6.5 The Chief Executive's Job Description includes his role as Returning Officer for Local Government Elections.
+- 5.6.1 The Council does not apply any bonuses to its Chief Executive or Chief Officers. - 5.6.2 The Council does pay all reasonable travel and subsistence expenses on production of receipts and in accordance with JNC conditions and other local conditions. - 5.6.3 The cost of membership of one professional body is met by the Council. - 5.6.4 The Chief Executive's Job Description includes his role as Returning Officer for Local Government Elections.
 The Council's fees for payment to its Returning Officer for elections duties can be found in appendix F.

-5.7.
+5.6.
 Payments on Termination